tbruyelle/json-signer/README.md

 $ gaiad tx broadcast tx-signed.json
 ```

-Congratulations, your transaction should be on its way to be executed on the
+Congratulations, your transaction is on its way to being executed on the chain.
-chain.

 ## Example with multisig account